 I was recently speaking with a large organization that had discovered that it had almost 2 million SSH key pairs.
 Yup.
 That’s about a million distinct keys.
-In other words, they had a lot of machine identities to protect.
+In other words, they had a lot of machine identities to manage and protect.
 But that’s not even the whole of it.
 I suspect that when they complete their discovery, they will have identified at least twice that number.
 How, you might ask, did this type of SSH sprawl proliferate to this point?
 My answer is quite easily.

 I think that it's fair to say that in most organizations SSH keys are just being created to solve a particular problem.
 And when that problem is solved, administrators quickly move on to solve the next problem.
 The good news is that you get a lot of problems solved.
 But the bad news is that you may also get a lot of stray keys floating around.

 At some point, you need to start answering questions, like “How many of those host keys are we actually using?” and “Do we still have user keys for people who don't work here anymore?” and “How can we find keys that have just been sort of lost?”
 But many organizations are not prepared for the aftermath of such investigations.
 So they just never begin.

 One organization went so far as to tell me, "We are not interested in doing discovery."
 These individuals are (quite legitimately) concerned that if they find something out of place, they will 1) be blamed for it and/or 2) have to drop everything and fix it.
 In other words, "If we don't know about it, and we can prove that we didn't know about it, then it's not our problem.”